 Unfortunately, some physicians are not careful during surgical procedures.
 They get careless, complacent, distracted, or cut corners on patient safety, disregarding real danger or cramming surgeries into a day to maximize profits.
 Physician misconduct injures patients.

-Before a surgery, talk to your physician and anesthesiologist about your concerns.
-Insist the physician take precautions to prevent any injury.
+Before surgery, talk to your physician and anesthesiologist about your concerns.
+Insist the physician takes precautions to prevent any injury.
 Demanding safety before surgery may save your life.

 All doctors and medical professionals on duty during your surgical procedure must provide a standard of practice to ensure you are safe during surgery.
-If error in anesthesia occurs, it is the responsibility of the anesthesiologist or nurse anesthetist giving medication and monitoring vitals.
+If an error in anesthesia occurs, it is the responsibility of the anesthesiologist or nurse anesthetist to give medication and monitor vitals.